oracle-devrel/leagueoflegends-optimizer/hols/dataextraction/creatingmodel/creatingmodel.md

 }
 ```

-The intricacies of how we built the data structure and derived the result from it are explained in the [previous article](https://github.com/oracle-devrel/leagueoflegends-optimizer/blob/main/articles/article2.md).
-It is important to remember that structuring and manipulating data in the data science process takes an average of 80 to 90% of the time, according to expert sources (image courtesy of [“2020 State of Data Science: Moving From Hype Toward Maturity.”](https://www.anaconda.com/state-of-data-science-2020)), and we shouldn't be discouraged when spending most of our time processing and manipulating data structures.
+The intricacies of how we built the data structure and derived the result from it are explained in [a previous article](https://github.com/oracle-devrel/leagueoflegends-optimizer/blob/livelabs/articles/article2.md).
+It is important to remember that structuring and manipulating data in the data science process takes about 80 to 90% of the time, according to expert sources (image courtesy of [“2020 State of Data Science: Moving From Hype Toward Maturity.”](https://www.anaconda.com/state-of-data-science-2020)), and we shouldn't be discouraged when spending most of our time processing and manipulating data structures.
 The ML algorithm is the easy part if you've correctly identified the correct data structure and adapted it to the structure ML algorithms expect.

 ![Breakdown of effort to train model](https://raw.githubusercontent.com/oracle-devrel/leagueoflegends-optimizer/blob/main/images/lab1-anaconda_1.PNG?raw=true)